hyperledger/toc/governing-documents/security.md

 All project repositories **MUST** have a published security vulnerability disclosure policy or have link to a common policy document for the project.
-In rare cases, a repository within a project may have a policy different from the project, as long as the repository policy also adheres to this Hyperledger security vulnerability disclosure policy.
+In rare cases, a repository within a project **MAY** have a policy different from the project, as long as the repository policy also adheres to this Hyperledger security vulnerability disclosure policy.